 - Respect each other’s personal opinions and points of view, and be mindful of any biases or ill feelings that may be influencing your judgment and attitude.

 - Be realistic about who your family members are and what they are capable of when it comes to participating in providing care.

 - Recognize your limitations.
 Sometimes knowing when to stop trying to make someone understand is just as important as educating your sibling(s) and advocating for them to be involved.

 - Set goals for productive solutions like compromise and/or forgiveness, instead of focusing on “being right.”

 - Have an experienced, non-partial person help facilitate these discussions.
-Better communication and understanding can often result from having a neutral party mediate and offer an outsider’s perspective.
-This person can be an impartial friend, a clergy member, social worker, geriatric care manager or a mental health professional.
+Better communication and understanding can often result from having a neutral third party mediate and offer an outsider’s perspective.
+This person can be an impartial friend, a clergy member, a social worker, a geriatric care manager or a mental health professional.

 Professional Help for Caregiving Families

 Valentin suggests hosting a family meeting as a good first step towards cooperation.
 Do not include the care recipient at the first meeting, but do include a trained, experienced mental health professional.
 Doing so can help the family gain a better understanding of everyone’s feelings about the situation as well as their expectations.

 “It is during such consultations that families are able to hear each other out rather than letting their emotions get the best of them and closing themselves off from productive conversation,” she says.